tonypags/resume/A-Pagliaro-Resume.md

 <br>

+**Professional Overview:** Self-motivated and highly skilled Automated Solutions Engineer with a strong background in IT Operations and a history of modernizing legacy solutions and maintaining proprietary workflows in high-risk environments.
-**Professional Overview:** Self-motivated and highly skilled Windows Desktop and Server Administrator with extensive automation skills.
-Adept at building proprietary technology tools to streamline workflows and build customized, middle-ware solutions for complex client environments.
-Improve productivity, integrate platforms, develop and deploy production software and monitoring.
+Adept at building streamlined technology tools and customized, forward-looking, middle-ware solutions for complex environments.
+Improve productivity, integrate platforms, develop and deploy production software, and enable bespoke monitoring with granular requirements.
 Effective at reducing risk of changes with thorough methods of procedure (MOPs), and providing superior communication to stakeholders with attention to detail.

 <br>